Summary: Adam wanted to help his brother, not kill him.

 There is no time, don’t they understand?
 My sons.
 My sons.

 I refuse to believe Adam would ever harm his brother, not intentionally.
 I need to see him to find out why.

 I should have known.
 I’m the smart one.
 The college-educated Cartwright.
 Graduate with distinction in two disciplines.
 Winner of numerous academic awards, including the Alfred Landell Engineering Award and the coveted Beckman Prize for Outstanding Achievement in Architecture.
 Cool.
 Logical.
 A man of decision; a leader of men.

 Pa asked what happened.
 What the hell indeed.

-It all started on the Saturday just after Joe turned twenty.
+It all started the Saturday just after Joe turned twenty.
 There hadn’t been much celebrating on his birthday because he was still recovering from a bone crushing injury and Pa had him on a short rein.
 The fact my younger brother was beginning to chafe at the restrictions was a good sign, though none of us would appreciate the ramifications.

 Pa will tell you on a ranch the size of the Ponderosa the sixth day of the Lord’s creation is just another work day and remind us there are animals to tend, assignments to complete, and future projects to plan.
 But to my brothers and me, Saturday means only one thing—a trip to town to pick up the mail.